 |"...I shaved my beard off today.
 Exposing my chin.
 And now my face is cold."|

 |"When did you grow this beard, by the way?|

-You didn't have it two nights ago during your party at Wayne Manor."
+You didn't have it a few nights ago during your party at Wayne Manor."

 |"...I grow beards very quickly."|

 Ellen Yin: "We'd like to have a look in this building, Mr. Wayne."

 |"I don't know if you can shrink us down, or what, but make it happen."|